nikeshkamble25/InterviewQnA/OOPs.md

 **Class relationship**

--Inheritance => IS A
+- Inheritance => IS A

--Association => Has A
+- Association => Has A

--Uni Directional Association
+- Uni Directional Association

--Composition => Bi Directional Association
+- Composition => Bi Directional Association

--Aggregation => Has a Multiple Relation in a single
+- Aggregation => Has a Multiple Relation in a single

 **Solid Principles**

--S => Single Resource REsposnsibility
+- S => Single Resource REsposnsibility

--O => Open for extenstion Close for Modification
+- O => Open for extenstion Close for Modification

--L => Liskov Substitution -> Car and Tesla Car -> Child Class should be is as super class -> Duck who cant fly are not Duck
+- L => Liskov Substitution -> Car and Tesla Car -> Child Class should be is as super class -> Duck who cant fly are not Duck

--I => Interface Sagreegation
+- I => Interface Sagreegation

--D => Dependancy Inversion -> Low Level code should not dependant of High level code instead they should be dependent on abstraction
+- D => Dependancy Inversion -> Low Level code should not dependant of High level code instead they should be dependent on abstraction

 **Polymorphism**